ldrobnik/drobnik.writing/src/data/blognotes/grounding-the-otherworldly.md

 >
 > VOSTOK by Łukasz Drobnik

 Weronika and Wu, the main characters, are no longer siblings or childhood friends with a tragic backstory.
 Neither of them has brain implants or bionic limbs.
-They are twentysomethings who hate their jobs as a barmaid and a technical writer, navigate toxic relationships and have unhealthy coping mechanism — such as drowning their problems and insecurities in Poznań’s pubs.
+They are twentysomethings who hate their jobs as a barmaid and a technical writer, navigate toxic relationships and have unhealthy coping mechanism — such as drinking their problems and insecurities away in a bunch of Poznań’s pubs.
 When Weronika met Wu, she didn’t realise straight away he’s gay — and now she’s in love with her best friend.
 A realistic story with a realistic premise.
 Now let’s make it also sci-fi.

 ## Adding the otherwordly to the ordinary